 Foams containing PFAS have historically been stored or used by tenants at several locations within the airport.
 Airservices Australia has advised that PFAS has not been used in its firefighting foams since 2010.
-We are working with other tenants to phase out any remaining PFAS-containing firefighting foam products at the airport.

 While Sydney Airport continues to advocate for the removal of PFAS sources at the airport, it should be noted that PFAS remains a commonly used substance in a range of industrial and household products.